View in separate window.

 George “Æ” Russell, “The Poetry of James Stephens”, in Imaginations and Reveries (NY: Macmillan [1916])

 [ Source: Available at Gutenberg Project - online; accessed 21.02.2022 Text prepared by Jake Jaqua (9 July 2009).
 The 1916 NY edition appears to follow on the Dublin Maunsel edition of the same year.
 A 2nd edition appeared from Maunsel & Roberts in 1925.
-See a full-text version in RICORSO Library - via index or direct.]
+See a full-text copy in RICORSO Library - via index or direct.]

 [Extra paragraph breaks have been added in two places for better screen-viewing - viz., before ‘There are poets ..’ and ‘Sometimes out poet assays the pastoral ...’.
 BS 22.03.2022.]